 the target completely.
 This is unfortunate, but it’s the way it is.

-The editor is either going to like your query enough to run with it, or dismiss it on the spot.
+The editors are either going to like your queries enough to run with them, or dismiss them on the spot.
 There’s no middle ground or consolation prize.

 We’ve all read books about what to put in query letters.
 I have eighteen books on my freelance writer’s bookshelf about the art and science of getting published, and every one of them has a chapter about putting together a query letter.
 Three of these books are entirely dedicated to writing query letters.

 All the books tell you what you should be doing to craft a killer query.
 But none of the books tell you what should not be included.
 So I’ve put together this checklist.

 you’re a beginning freelance writer, this query letter mistakes checklist will help ensure you

 won’t develop bad habits and make common beginner errors.